pfanne/mousejail/README.md

 # mousejail
-A simple executable and script that allows the user to jail the mouse cursor inside a window
+A simple executable and script that allows the user to jail the mouse cursor inside a window on linux X desktops.